Content marketing image examples are all around us …

 - Add design excellence.
 Familiarize yourself with basic design concepts like proportion and alignment so you can position elements like a pro.

 In many cases, an easy way to brand your image and increase your text legibility is to add a color block using one of your brand colors.
-See the examples that follow to understand how that works.
+See the content marketing image examples that follow to understand how that works.

 Examples of content marketing images: The Bad, The Ugly, the Good